-Students who plan to utilize a service animal on campus should contact the Accessibility Services Coordinator at disability.services@vcfa.edu to let the College know that the animal will be on campus regularly, and to discuss any applicable logistical issues.
-Faculty members and sta members who plan to utilize a service animal on campus should contact disability.services@vcfa.edu for the same reasons.
+Students who plan to utilize a service animal on campus should contact the Disability Services staff at disability.services@vcfa.edu to let the College know that the animal will be on campus regularly, and to discuss any applicable logistical issues.
+Faculty members and staff members who plan to utilize a service animal on campus should contact disability.services@vcfa.edu for the same reasons.